xapply.

 the filename, then fix the invariant so you are sure.)

-is a unique case,
+parallel is a unique case,

 each has a unique command-line option to change the spelling, and unique rules.

-uses a more complex markup, but every
+Xapply uses a more complex markup, but every

 expansion supported by the dicer and mixer is general.
 That is to say

-that the same dicer markup is used in mk
+that the same dicer markup is used in mk,

-, and other tools.
+oue, and other tools.

 Simple command-line conversions

-or --null
+-0 or --null

-.
+-z.
 This is always a good idea if you

 had to build an iterator script to output a mix of fixed strings,

-input-file
+-a input-file

-and list all
+-f and list all

-as positional parameters.
+input-files as positional parameters.

-There is no interaction between stdin
+There is no interaction between stdin and

-unless you specify a dash in the
+-f unless you specify a dash in the

 positional parameters, in which case the default for -i

-is changed to /dev/null
+is changed to /dev/null.

---basefile
+--basefile file

-to send files to a remote host (and
+msrc to send files to a remote host (and

 recover any output files).